The Best Electric Smokers to Get Your Barbecue Season Started

 Big Chief

-We tested the Big Chief and found it works great for foods like fish and beef jerky.
-It has a non-adjustable heating element—meaning it is either on or off—that’s set to work at 165 degrees F. This temperature is suited for small, thin cuts, and dehydrating (hence its proficiency with fish and jerky).
+We tested the Big Chief and found it works great for fish and beef jerky.
+It has a non-adjustable heating element—meaning it is either on or off—that’s set to work at 165 F. This temperature is suited for small, thin cuts, and dehydrating (hence its proficiency with fish and jerky).
 You’ll want to finish big cuts of meat in or on another appliance after smoking.

-Smokehouse makes the aluminum body with single-wall aluminum, which means the temperature inside will drop as the temperature outside does.
+Smokehouse makes the body with single-wall aluminum, which means the temperature inside will drop as the temperature outside does.
 The brand offers an optional wraparound insulating blanket ($35) for use in colder temperatures.

-The Big Chief comes with five racks, which can hold up to 50 pounds of food.
-Wood chips load in a pan that slips in a small door on the front, so heat isn’t lost opening the unit up every time you add more.
+The Big Chief comes with five racks which can hold up to 50 pounds of food.
+Wood chips load in a pan that slips in a small door on the front so heat isn’t lost opening the unit up every time you add more.
 The Big Chief is a simple, inexpensive way to get started with an electric smoker.

-<p><a href="https://www.amazon.com/dp/B000ZL182I?tag=syn-yahoo-20&ascsubtag=%5Bartid%7C10060.g.36345335%5Bsrc%7Cyahoo-us" rel="nofollow noopener" target="_blank" data-ylk="slk:Shop Now;elm:context_link;itc:0" class="link ">Shop Now</a></p><p>Big Chief</p><p>$171.33</p><p>amazon.com</p><span class="copyright">Courtesy</span>
+<p><a href="https://www.amazon.com/dp/B000ZL182I?tag=syn-yahoo-20&ascsubtag=%5Bartid%7C10060.g.36345335%5Bsrc%7Cyahoo-us" rel="nofollow noopener" target="_blank" data-ylk="slk:Shop Now;elm:context_link;itc:0;sec:content-canvas" class="link ">Shop Now</a></p><p>Big Chief</p><p>amazon.com</p><p>$169.95</p><span class="copyright">Courtesy</span>

 Shop Now